-So it’s 93 degrees outside and your air conditioner froze up.
-There is literally ice on the outdoor unit, even in this incredible heat.
+So, it’s 93 degrees outside and your air conditioner froze up.
+There is ice on the outdoor unit, even in this incredible heat.
 Amazing, right?

 There are several reasons why your outdoor AC components might freeze up, and we’ll explore them in a bit.
 First, let’s consider the consequences of a frozen air conditioner.

 If you’re staring at this problem right now at your Atlanta area home, the PV Heating, Cooling & Plumbing team can help.
 Contact us today to get your system cooling again!

 A frozen air conditioner will not cool your home.

 That’s the main reason a frozen air conditioner is a bad news.
 It simply won’t work properly!
 If you let the problem persist, it can also damage your entire system.